-When spring comes full-on you may be wondering what you can do with all of those spicy radishes besides eating them in salads or dipping them in ranch dressing.
+When spring is in full swing you may be wondering what you can do with all of those spicy radishes besides eating them in salads or dipping them in ranch dressing.

-Radishes just aren’t that versatile, due to their intense spiciness, but they flourish when fermented in this cultured vegetable recipe.
+Due to their intense spiciness, radishes aren't as versatile as other vegetables.
+However, they flourish when fermented in this cultured vegetable recipe.

 - 4 cups water

 - 2-3 tablespoons sea salt